 The best place to start when trying to identify your own particular food sensitivities, is with an elimination diet.
 The first step will be to remove gluten, dairy, soy, and other foods that you suspect you may be reactive to.
 These may include fruits and vegetables you’ve been eating all the time.
 Avoid these foods completely for at least two weeks.
 During this time, make note of your symptoms.
 Which have improved?
 Which still remain?

-After you have spent a period of weeks without the suspected food irritants, try slowly adding them back in one at a time, waiting several days between each food to notice if any of your symptoms return.
+After you have spent a period of two weeks without the suspected food irritants, try slowly adding them back in one at a time, waiting several days between each food to notice if any of your symptoms return.
 Many people will notice an immediate reaction when they reintroduce a food they are sensitive to.
 If you experience this, take this as a very strong clue that you should avoid that food!